adeoluwa/golang-backend-masterclass/README.md

 first test coverage: 48.8%
 test left: CreateAccount, ListAccount.

-# House-price-prediction-using-flask
-In this project, I developed the predictive power of a model trained on house price data.
-It deploys with flask API and uses Linear Regression to predict the price value.
-Deploy Machine Learning Model Using Flask to take a model from python code.

 <!-- If you want to more clear explanation, see my blog [House Price Prediction using Flask for Beginners](https://techyscientists.blogspot.com/2021/07/house-price-prediction-using-flask.html) -->